Move Over, Iron Man

 In testing, some participants wearing the medical exosuit have been able to nearly regain their pre-stroke walking speeds.
 In one exosuit testing session, the user began outpacing the physical therapist monitoring his progress.
 In another, Awad watched as a participant began shouting, “OMG!
 OMG!
 OMG!” in happiness.
 “She told me, ‘I was thinking about my grocery list; I’m never able to think about anything except walking, the next step in front of me, otherwise I’m going to fall.’”

-Ellis notes that the suit doesn’t replace physical therapists in stroke rehabilitation.
+Ellis doesn’t intend for the suit to replace physical therapists in stroke rehabilitation.
 Instead, it could be used to help people relearn walking in the immediate aftermath of a stroke and allow them to practice walking at home after being discharged.

 “In this country, once you’ve had a stroke, after about three months, you’re done with all the rehab,” she says.
 “It’s a real drawback because there are a lot of studies that show that rehab in the chronic phases is very effective and can enhance function.
 A therapist could prescribe the exosuit with parameters helpful for each individual.”